zetic-ai/ZETIC_MLange_document/docs/_sources/examples/yolov8.md

   ```

-### 3. Prepare YOLO V8 image feature extractor for Android and iOS
+### 3. Prepare YOLOv8 image feature extractor for Android and iOS
-- We provide a YoloV8 feature extractor as an Android and iOS module.
+- We provide a YOLOv8 feature extractor as an Android and iOS module.
-    - (The YoloV8 feature extractor extension will be exposed as an open-source repository soon.)
+    - (The YOLOv8 feature extractor extension will be exposed as an open-source repository soon.)
-    - You can use your own feature extractor if you have one for Yolo V8 usage
+    - You can use your own feature extractor if you have one for YOLOv8 usage

 - For Android
     ``` java